Operator Training Requirements for Operators of Federally Regulated Underground Tanks

-States must develop training requirements for individuals who operate and maintain federally-regulated underground storage tank systems.
+The Federal Energy Policy Act of 2005 required states to develop training requirements for individuals who operate and maintain federally-regulated underground storage tank systems.
 Operators are owners or owners' representatives (Class A), the actual persons charged with supervising day-to-day operations (Class B) and on-site employees (Class C).

-Class C operators must obtain training and a certificate from the accredited Class A or Class B facility operator where the Class C operator is employed indicating the Class C operator has successfully completed training for the facility.
+Class A and B operators must obtain a certificate from a DATCP approved training program.
+Class C operators may obtain a certificate from a DATCP approved training program or from the accredited Class A or Class B facility operator where the Class C operator is employed indicating the Class C operator has successfully completed training for the facility.

 Responsibilities of Operators

 Class A Operators - The Class A operator is the individual who has primary responsibility to operate and maintain the UST system in accordance with applicable requirements.
 The Class A operator typically manages resources and personnel, such as establishing work assignments to achieve and maintain compliance with regulations.
 The Class A operator is responsible for all of the following:

 Compliance with tank system registration and permit to operate requirements.